WebOrigami/docs/src/content/language/principles.md

 - If you know HTML and CSS but not JavaScript, the language should make sense to you.
 - If you already know JavaScript, the language is essentially JavaScript expressions with syntax for slash-delimited paths.
-- If you ever encounter a situation where Origami is not sufficient, you can easily invoke JavaScript.
+- If you ever encounter a situation where Origami expressions are not sufficient, you can easily invoke JavaScript.
 - Origami prefers using existing platform concepts directly.
 In advanced usage, this may mean you might encounter an unfamiliar concept from the platform — like async functions or typed arrays — but in the end that's better than a slightly simpler but proprietary concept.
 You are learning something you can apply to every future web project.

 ### Focus on creating great sites